ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

   - Mozilla Thunderbird
   - Notepad++
 {{% notice note %}}
 _You will need to research the appropriate options to give to the installer through Puppet for them to install silently.
 For this lab, you should not use any Windows package managers such as Chocolatey or Ninite.
-The installation files will be already downloaded and stored in `C:\installers`.
+The installation files will be already downloaded and stored in `C:\install`.
 Also, you'll need to make sure your resource names exactly match the names of the packages after they are installed, or Puppet will attempt to reinstall them each time the manifest file is applied. --Russ_
 {{% /notice %}}
 * **Services** - Ensure the following services are running:
   - DHCP Client